 The City of Cinema

 Everything in Fellini’s cinema is an ode to Rimini and everything in the city of Rimini is an ode to Fellini.
 THE SAN GIULIANO QUARTER (C1) Recalled in The Clowns it is a concentration of squares, alleyways and houses covered in murals that depict characters and scenes from Fellini’s most famous films.
 THE BOOK OF DREAMS (C2) On these pages, Fellini wrote down and illustrated his dreams for over 30 years, his inspiration for his films.
 It is currently being shown in the City Museum in via Luigi Tonini, 1.
 THE RING (C3) This work by Mauro Staccioli in piazzetta Zavagli evokes a scene from Amarcord that never made the final cut, when Count Zavagli’s daughter’s ring was found in a black well.
-THE FEDERICO FELLINI STUDY CENTRE (C4) In Palazzo Gambalunga, in via Gambalunga 27, there are original documents, archived materials, photographs, drawings, scripts and articles.
+Today THE FEDERICO FELLINI STUDY CENTRE (C4), where there are original documents, archived materials, photographs, drawings, scripts and articles, is incorporated into the new Fellini Museum.
 THE BIG BOW (C5) Arnaldo Pomodoro’s monument to remember Fellini, commissioned by his wife Giulietta Masina and his son Pier Federico.
 In Petrella Guidi there is a Name Field, a sanctuary of peace (C6), that the poets and scriptwriter Tonino Guerra wanted to dedicated to his director friend and his wife.

 Download the Cine-itinerary map